ibm-cloud-docs/speech-to-text/websockets.md

     <td style="text-align:center">String</td>
     <td style="text-align:left">
       Passes a valid authentication token instead of passing the service credentials with the call.
-You can instead use the
-      <code>X-Watson-Authorization-Token</code> header to pass the token,
-      but you must pass a token in one of these two ways.<br/><br/>
 You pass a token only to establish an authenticated connection with the service.
 Once you establish a connection, you can keep it alive indefinitely.
 While the connection remains open, you do not need to pass the token with subsequent calls.
-See
+      For more information, see
       <a href="/docs/services/speech-to-text/input.html#tokens">Authentication
       tokens</a>.
     </td>